Munawwar/Stitch/README.md

 }
 ```

-With this you can compile the html to a static .html file and then take that further to use cache control.
+With this you could write the html to a static .html file.
-Or with dynamic content, cache content with in-memory storage like memcached and
+Or with dynamic content, you can cache the content with in-memory storage like memcached and
 echo them out within the page/template blocks?
+There are many ways to do page optimization, so

-There are many ways to do this, so pick what is best for your application.
+pick what is best for your application.

 ###Philosophy and Features